 Test Incident Report: A document reporting on any event that occurs during testing that requires further investigation.

-Test Item: A software item which is the object of testing.
+Test Item: A software item that is the object of testing.

 Test Log: A chronological record of all relevant details about the execution of a test.